 This is one of the nine native Pony breeds of Britain.
 It is a right Pony and renewed for sensible temperament, hardiness, and ease of breaking.
 It has exceptional speed and jumping ability for its size.
 When crossed with thorough breeds and Arabs and an advantageous one-day event type is obtained.

-The Palaouse is generally for young people, but it is also suitable for many smaller adults.
+The Palouse is generally for young people, but it is also suitable for many smaller adults.
 The unique feature of the Pony should be such that it can be trained and handled by kids.
-Size of the Pony should be matched as closely as possible to the size of the kids.
+The size of the Pony should be matched as closely as possible to the size of the kids.